- Stress

 2. Reduce your use of plastics

 Take a look at the containers your food comes in or what you store your food in.
 If possible, replace your plastic containers with glass containers.
+Here are some other tips regarding plastics and cookware:- Avoid microwaving your food in plastic containers.

 - Avoid freezing plastic water bottles or leaving them in a hot environment.
 If possible, try to use glass or stainless steel water bottles instead.
 Be sure to hand wash them after use too.